The Right License Isn't Always The Most Popular

 • Valid passports for all key personnel, including directors and major shareholders.

-• Proof of address for key personnel (issued within the last 3-6 months).
+• Proof of address for key personnel, issued within the last 3 to 6 months.

 • Recent bank statements to verify financial stability.

-• A detailed resume of professional background, qualifications, and industry experience for each key person.
+• A detailed CV of professional background, qualifications, and industry experience for each key person.

 Corporate Documents

-• Documentation to prove the source of funds used for the business.
+• Proof of the source of funds used for the business.

 • Certificate of incorporation, articles of association, and memorandum of association.